 - Assisting you in understanding articulate your transferable skills to a potential employer

 - Referring you to resources within our office and across the university

 - Helping you navigate questions throughout your time as student employee

 As a student employee, you are not eligible for tuition benefits or stipends as a form of compensation for work performed.
 Student Employment does not assign you to specific jobs but rather provides you with the resources necessary to locate the job that is best suited to your skills, needs, and interests.
 By participating you’ll gain a variety of experiences and workforce skills that can be used in your career after graduation.

-Student Employment at UTA does not refer to full-time, part-time, or internship opportunities at external organizations or jobs through University Human Resources or Graduate Student Assistantships & Fellowships.
+Student Employment at UTA does not refer to full-time, part-time, or internship opportunities at external organizations or jobs through the Office of Talent, Culture, and Inclusion or Graduate Student Assistantships & Fellowships.
 Please contact those departments for more information about available opportunities.